School of Brentano

-The School of Brentano was a group of philosophers and psychologists who studied with Franz Brentano and were essentially influenced by him.
+The School of Brentano was a group of philosophers and psychologists who studied with and were influenced by Franz Brentano.
 While it was never a school in the traditional sense, Brentano tried to maintain some cohesion in the school.
 However, two of his most famous students, Alexius Meinong and Edmund Husserl, ultimately moved radically beyond his theories.

 Notable members

 Among the School of Brentano are counted several founders of new schools and movements (place and period they studied with Brentano):